aces/Loris/modules/reliability/help/reliability.md

 ## Purpose

-are sent to participants in a study.
-It is used to generate a survey The Reliability module enables studies to track cross-site and long-term reliability of clinician-scored assessments.
+The Reliability module enables studies to track cross-site and long-term reliability of clinician-scored assessments.
 For multi-site studies requiring inter-rater agreement in instrument scoring, this tool provides